-Stamp duty rates differ between Australian states and territories.
-Lawcover will calculate your law practice's stamp duty based on the percentage of your fees earned in each state or territory.
+Stamp duty calculations differ between states and Lawcover will calculate this for your law practice based upon the percentage of fees generated by each of your law practice's offices.

 If you do not generate fees from interstate or overseas offices, your Gross Fee Income will be 100% in NSW.